scott-wade/Advanced_Mechatronic_Design_Lab4/notes.md

 ● Enable External interrupt 6 to PortC pin 6.
 ● Toggle LED1 every time you see a rising edge on PortC pin 6.
 (Toggle in the interrupt service routine

+ - make a new function to configure portc pin  as an interrupt
+    - first configure the pin as an input
+    - then enable the EXTI tied to that pin enable EXTI6 (bit 6 in EXTI_IMR)
+    - and select PC6 as the pin tied to external interript line 6 EXTI6[3:0] bits in SYSCFG_EXTICR2 register What is the register's addresss?
+        0010 are correct values for pin C bits are [27:24]
+    - select rising/falling edge config
+        - set bit  in EXTI_RTSR to 1 to enable rising edge
+        - set bit in EXTI_FTSR to enable falling edge
+    - then enable EXTI6 in NVIC
+        - set bit 23 in vector table